arminyaghoubi/arminyaghoubi/README.md

 Backend Developer
 -----------------

 Armin is a .Net Developer.
 I've been learning to code for 7 years.
 I started with C# and have really found a passion for backend development.
+I love my job and I develop this skill every day.

 * 🌍  I'm based in Tehran
 * ✉️  You can contact me at [ArminYaghoubi1@gmail.com](mailto:ArminYaghoubi1@gmail.com)